pbryan/sebsync/README.md

-# sebsync
+# Sebsync

-sebsync is a simple script to synchronize the [Standard Ebooks](https://standardebooks.org/) catalog with your local EPUB collection.
+The `sebsync` script synchronizes the [Standard Ebooks](https://standardebooks.org/) catalog with your local EPUB collection.

 ## How it works